elgarcito/hardwarestore1/README.md

 ImportantEmails
 * The five lambda functions are in the class RawMaterial in the method separateProduct().
 The functions used are: Function-Bifunction-Predicate-Biconsumer-Supplier.
+* The three custom lambda functions with generics are in the package func_interfaces.
+These are:
+  * ModifyAnyString
+  * OperateInEmployeeList
+  * ResultAsInteger

+The implementation of this lambda functions are in the main method from line 223 to line 251

 ### 21/11/2023